jedevc/Identicon/README.md

 	$ ./build.sh

-Then you can navigate to the specific build you want, e.g.:
+Then you can navigate to the build folder and execute the code:

-	$ cd build/java/
+	$ cd build/
 	$ java Identicon

 Each program will output an svg over stdout.
-To generate an svg file:
+To generate an svg file, use bash
+redirection:

 	$ java Identicon > identicon.svg

+Note that all the source files, even the ones in interpreted languages, should not be executed from the `source/` directory.
+Run `build.sh` and execute them from the `build/` directory.

 ## Licensing